Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

-where $\pop(V)$ denotes the total population.
-Some courts and states have imposed hard maximums on this quantity, e.g., $\dev(\xi)\le D=0.05$ for state legislative redistricting.
+where $\pop(V)$ is the total population.
+Some courts and states have imposed hard maximums on this quantity, e.g., $\dev(\xi)\le D=0.05$ for state legislative redistricting \citep{ncslcriteria}.

 The proposed algorithm samples plans by way of spanning trees on each district, i.e., subgraphs of $G_i(\xi)$ which contain all vertices, no cycles, and are connected.
 Let $T_i$ represent a spanning tree for district $i$ whose vertices and edges are given by $V_i(\xi)$ and a subset of $E_i(\xi)$, respectively.
-The collection of spanning trees from all districts together form a spanning forest $F=(T_1,\dots,T_n)$.
-Each spanning forest implies a redistricting plan where $\xi(F)(v) = i$ for all $v\in T_i$.
-However, a single redistricting plan may correspond to multiple spanning forests because each district may have more than one spanning tree.
+The collection of spanning trees from all districts together form a spanning forest.
+Each node belongs to one spanning tree in the forest, and this assignment corresponds to a redistricting plan.
+However, a single redistricting plan may correspond to multiple spanning forests because each district may admit more than one spanning tree.

 For a given redistricting plan, we can compute the exact number of spanning forests in polynomial time using the determinant of a submatrix of the graph Laplacian, according to the Matrix Tree Theorem of Kirchhoff (see \cite{tutte1984}).
-Thus, for a graph $H$, if we let $\tau(H)$ denote the number of spanning trees on the graph, we can represent the number of spanning forests that correspond to a redistricting plan $\xi$ as

-This fact will play an important role in the definition of our sampling algorithm and its target distribution, as we explain next.
+Thus, for a graph $H$, if we let $\tau(H)$ denote the number of spanning trees on the graph, we can represent the number of spanning forests that correspond to a redistricting plan $\xi$ as $\tau(\xi) \dfeq \prod_{i=1}^n \tau(G_i(\xi))$.
+This fact will play an important role in the definition of our sampling algorithm and its target distribution.